 4 0 orinoco RHEL5 10.2.7.7 Zone2

 The data frame is the core data structure you will find yourself using in either language for most analytics projects.
 It lets you focus on what you want to do with the data versus how to do it.
-This is one of the core differences between domain specific and general-purpose programming languages.
+This is one of the core differences between domain-specific and general-purpose programming languages.
 If you were still on the fence about switching to R or Python for performing data analysis, hopefully this brief introduction to the power of each language has helped convince you of their efficacy.

 Organizing Analyses

-Finally, as you prepare to jump into into data analysis projects, it’s good idea to set up an area where we you organize input data, analysis scripts, output (visualizations, reports and/or data) and any supporting documentation.
-For the purposes of the examples in this book, we’ll be using the following directory structure:
+Finally, as you prepare to jump into data-analysis projects, it’s good idea to set up an area where you organize input data, analysis scripts, output (visualizations, reports, and/or data), and any supporting documentation.
+For the purposes of the examples in this book, we use the following directory structure:

 /book/ch03